Uriel Tuttle House

 Anyway, despite his penchant for supernaturalism and murder (the two are so often intertwined), John Brown was a very important guy.
 I’m glad that his birthplace plot of land is now protected and will serve future generations.

 One last note, from the actual Freedom Trail website: “The image of Brown’s house is incorporated in the City of Torrington’s seal.
 Pikes used by John Brown and his men in the Harper’s Ferry raid were made by the Collins Company, located in the Collinsville section of Canton.
-The Canton Historical Museum has one of these spikes on display.”
+The Canton Historical Museum has one of these pikes on display.”